IBM-Cloud/docs-services/services/simplicite/index.md

 {: codeblock}

 Note that the only provided username/password is the **I/O services interface's username/password** which is only dedicated to technical bulk configuration and data imports/exports using the I/O endpoint.
-Please refer to the [API reference section](#api) for details on the I/O services.
+Please refer to the API Reference related links for details on the I/O services.

 The other webservices API enpoints (REST/SOAP/RAW) do not use this I/O credentials but actual business user's credentials.
 Defining business user profiles and corresponding business users is part of your business configuration (and thus can't be provided in the VCAP_SERVICES`environment variable).

 Once you have configured your business users, you can start calling the webservices API (REST/SOAP/RAW) from your frontend applications that have been bound to the Simplicit&eacute; service.
-Please refer to the [API reference section](#api) for details on the webservices API.
+Please refer to the API Reference related links for details on the webservices API.

 Example:

-This example is taken from a simple Node.js application that uses the demo business case (see [Samples section](#samples)):
+This example is taken from a simple Node.js application that uses the demo business case:

 ```javascript
 var express = require('express');